 Education Required to Be a Computer Engineer

-Computer engineers must have a minimum of a bachelor's degree and some internship experience to get a full-time job in the industry.
+Computer engineers must have at least a bachelor's degree and some internship experience to get a full-time job in the industry.
 Many computer engineers prove their skills by obtaining professional certification.

-Computer engineers may work with software, hardware or applications and system development.
+Computer engineers might work with software, hardware or applications and system development.
 They work to fulfill user needs based on usability, function and logic.
 Job duties include conceptualizing and designing new systems based on the needs of the end user, testing and troubleshooting various aspects of computer systems, including hardware, software programs and networking systems.
-Computer engineers may also be involved in the development of software, particularly from a hardware support and feasibility consulting position.
+Computer engineers also might be involved in the development of software, particularly from a hardware support and feasibility consulting position.

 Generally, a bachelor's degree is the minimum education required of a computer engineer.
-Most employers require students to hold a bachelor's degree in computer science, computer programming, computer engineering, computer information systems, electrical engineering or similar computer-related fields.
+Most employers require students to hold a bachelor's degree in computer science, computer programming, computer engineering, computer information systems, electrical engineering or a similar computer-related field.
 Employers have a strong preference for graduates with computer programming skills and a familiarity with a range of programming languages.

 Taking an internship under the supervision of an experienced computer engineering professional is the best way to learn the skills and technical applications needed to be a computer engineer.
-Many internship programs may be available for college credit in any given major.
+Many internship programs are available for college credit in any given major.
 Internships offer hands-on experience to otherwise inexperienced amateurs in the field.
 Most employers will not hire a computer engineer who does not have some relevant experience.

 Related to Computer Engineer Required Education